mittsu333/MarkedView-for-iOS/README.md

 It is a simple module, which enable you to convert any files into initialized view.
-※Please note that PNG is the only form of images, which correspond to MarkViewed.
+※Please note that PNG is the only form of images, which correspond to MarkedView.
 Sorry for the inconvenience this may have caused.

 ```swift